 - Highlands Pad by Ruffwear.
 Having a comfy place to sleep is important for all of us when we head off on holiday and your dog is no exception to this, although sometimes taking their bed from home is just not practical.
 This waterproof and durable design by Ruffwear is ideal for throwing in the car and heading off for a few days away, once you arrive the bed provides a cosy place to settle at the end of a day of exploring.
 You can even bring it along on your adventures, giving your dog somewhere dry and comfy to

-- Dog Drying Coat by Ruff & Tumble.
+- Madea Drying Coat by Rukka.
 If you are anything like us part of being on holiday is getting out and exploring new places which can mean getting wet or muddy, sometimes both!
-The drying coat by Ruff & Tumble comes in very handy on these occasions as the absorbent towel is great for cleaning up the wettest of dogs before heading back to the holiday cottage.
+The MAdea drying coat by Rukka comes in very handy on these occasions as the absorbent towel is great for cleaning up the wettest of dogs before heading back to the holiday cottage.
 It’s also great for keeping cosy in the evening if you're enjoying a little bonfire or bbq!